atao60/study-axon-vaadin/xtend/README.md

 >Note.
 With the option "Resolve Workspace artifacts", no need to package the projects before running "jetty-run".

-Once the launching is successful, check the application by opening from a browser:
+Once the launching is successful, check the application by opening, from a browser:

             http://localhost:7080/vaadin

 >Note.
 Under Eclipse, jetty:run needs more space.
 Add to the launch configuration something like:
->>>JRE > VM arguments: `-XX:MaxPermSize=256m -Xms1024m -Xmx1024m -Xss2m`
+>>JRE > VM arguments: `-XX:MaxPermSize=256m -Xms1024m -Xmx1024m -Xss2m`